atharaq/atharaq.github.io/discrete-s23/lesson16.md

 # Upcoming

 * Take-home exam 2 will be posted soon.
 * Next set of presentations will be April 17 - 24.
-Perhaps just two days
+Perhaps just two days?